silaspe/maths/docs/group_theory.md

 This notation is valid only for normal subgroups.
 I know what you're thinking: what is a normal subgroup?
 Well, normal subgroups are subgroups where the set of all things of form $ghg^{-1}$ for $g$ in $G$ and $h$ in $H$ is $H$ itself, just maybe with its elements shuffled.

+Notice how, three paragraphs ago, I said "the set of all cosets of $H$".
+Because, as you should figure out for yourself, it's the same if you do it from the left or the right.

 Also, fun fact! $ℤ$ mod all of the integers divisible by $n$ is actually equal to $ℤ_n$.
 Or written more formally, it looks like this:

 $$ ℤ_n : = ℤ / ⟨n⟩ $$